Leo F. Palen, 1208 Jackson Street, Dubuque, Iowa, 52001, June 7, 1917

 According to the U.S.Census for Caledonia, Houston County, Minnesota for 1880, Mary’s father, Frank Haupert (Hupert), resided with “Leo” and “May” Palen in 1880.
 He was listed as age 72, retired farmer from Luxembourg.
 All were Catholic.

-I traveled to Luxembourg, France, Belgium, Netherlands, and England in April 1980 with my parents, Louis & Jean Mancill, and my husband, at that time, Richard Fallin.
-This is one of the postcards from my trip.
+I traveled to Luxembourg, France, Belgium, Netherlands, and England in April 1980 with my parents, Louis & Jean Mancill, and my first husband, at that time, Richard Fallin.
+This is one of the postcards from our trip.

 This blog is dedicated the memory of my mother, Jean Marie (Linderman) Frederick Mancill.
 Today would have been her 85th. birthday.
 Her mother died when I was young and I don’t remember her much.
 She was Phylis Eugenia (Palen) Linderman.
 Mother was only 36 then in 1963 and she missed her dearly, and always honored her memory.